f4ni/DASH/dash-pipeline/README-dash-pymodel-workflows.md

 See the [Diagram](#build-workflow-diagram) below.
 You can read the [dockerfiles](dockerfiles) and all `Makefiles` in various directories to get a deeper understanding of the build process.
 You generally use the targets from the main [Makefile](Makefile) and not any subordinate ones.

 ## Docker Image(s)
->**NOTE** Python model developers generally **don't** need to build Docker images; they are pulled automatically, on-demand, from a registry.
-Developers who create and maintain the Docker images **do** need to build and push new images.

 Several docker images are used to compile artifacts or run processes.
 These Dockerfiles should not change often and are stored/retrieved from an external docker registry.
 See [README-dash.docker](README-dash.docker.md) for details.
 When a Dockerfile does change, it needs to be published in the registry.
 Dockerfile changes also trigger rebuilds of the docker images in the CI pipeline.